haochenheheda/SwiftNet/README.md

 | resnet-18 | 77.6 | 75.5 | 79.7 | 65 | [`link`](https://drive.google.com/file/d/1I1agjrVIIUK6xU3pQF6wJ-TSvXEtg0kv/view?usp=sharing) |

 Note:
-	The fps is tested on one P100, which does not include the time of image loading and evaluation.
+	The FPS is tested on one P100, which does not include the time of image loading and evaluation cost.

 ## Acknowledgement
-This codebase borrows the code and structure from [official STM repository](https://github.com/seoungwugoh/STM).
+This repository is partially founded on the [official STM repository](https://github.com/seoungwugoh/STM).

 ## Citation
+If you find this repository helpful and want to cite SwiftNet in your own projects, please use the following citation info.
 ```
 @inproceedings{wang2021swiftnet,
   title={SwiftNet: Real-time Video Object Segmentation},